U.S. flag An official website of the United States government

 Pharmacists: Utilize DSCSA Requirements to Protect Your Patients

-Team of PharmacistsPharmacists, or “dispensers” under the Drug Supply Chain Security Act, need to know their responsibilities under the DSCSA to protect patients from receiving harmful drug products.
-The DSCSA includes requirements that pharmacies must follow to protect patients from receiving harmful drugs, such as counterfeit or other illegitimate drugs.
+Pharmacists, or “dispensers” as referred to under the Drug Supply Chain Security Act, have responsibilities to protect patients from receiving harmful drug products.
+DSCSA includes requirements that pharmacies must follow to protect patients from receiving harmful drugs, such as counterfeit or other illegitimate drugs.

-To help determine whether trading partners who you do business with (manufacturing, repackagers, wholesale distributors, third-party logistics providers, and pharmacies) are licensed or registered:
+To help determine whether trading partners who you do business with (manufacturing, repackagers, wholesale distributors, third-party logistics providers and pharmacies) are licensed or registered:

-• Check the registration of manufacturers and repackagers.
+• Check the registration of manufacturers and repackagers

-• Check the licensing of wholesale distributors and third-party logistics providers.
+• Check the licensing of wholesale distributors and third-party logistics providers

-• Check the licensing of pharmacies through the respective state authority.
+• Check the licensing of pharmacies through the respective state authority

 The law requires drugs to be traced as they move through the supply chain, and pharmacies must: